This course is currently not scheduled.

-In this course, designed for librarians from all types of libraries, you will learn how to identify misinformation and alternative facts by applying various media and information literacy techniques, explore resources that can be used to separate fact from fiction, and learn how to pass this knowledge on to your patrons to help them evaluate their sources.
+In this course, designed for librarians and staff, you will learn how to interpret media messages and their effect on individuals and society by applying media literacy theory and practices.
+You will also learn how to pass this knowledge on to your patrons and colleagues to help them better evaluate media.

 Amigos Library Services 4901 LBJ Freeway